 To view our Unity-based virtual ancient worlds, all you need is the Unity game engine plug-in which should download as you open one of those worlds, if you do not already have it installed.

 To view our Oculus Rift-ready virtual worlds, you will need an Oculus Rift headset and its recommended hardware.

 To view our HTML 5 / WebGL-complaint virtual ancient worlds, all you need is a computer with an up-to-date browser.
 We also design interactive content for hand-held smart devices.

 LEARNING SITES develops custom-designed virtual worlds that take advantage of special display hardware, such as rear-projection screens, individual stereo viewing units, or other types of headsets (HMDs).
 We work closely with our clients to develop the best combination of hardware and software for each project, display situation, and audience.

-No. LEARNING SITES can output visualizations in many formats, including high-resolution 2D renderings and animated flyovers and flythroughs with sound and narration.
-We will also offer raster-to-vector conversions, high-resolution flat-bed scanning, digital photography assistance, and a host of other services.
+LEARNING SITES can output visualizations in many formats, including high-resolution 2D renderings and animated flyovers and flythroughs with sound and narration.
+We will also offer raster-to-vector conversions, high-resolution flat-bed scanning, digital photography assistance, photomodeling, and a host of other services.
 Virtual ancient worlds are but one solution we offer.
 Our solutions can be delivered also in Flash, QTVR, 3D pdf, HTML 5.0, and other interactive formats, should true virtual reality not be suited to your needs.
 All our work is custom-designed to suit our clients' short- and long-term goals.

 LEARNING SITES has the expertise and experience to design Websites as part of a package of services suited to a client's needs.
 We do not, however, seek contracts for Web design alone.